 So what do you do if your organisation experiences a social media crisis?
 To help you to plan for taking action in these situations, we've detailed our six tips to help you protect your reputation from a potential social media crisis:

 How to protect your organisation during a social media crisis

 1. Establish an escalation policy

 Social media management software can enable you to have clear oversight of multiple social media users, multiple accounts across multiple locations.
 The ability to manage outbound content through moderation can protect your organisation from potential insider threats.
-Utilising listening features from social media management software will support you in actively listening in to conversations going on outside of your existing fans and followers.
+Utilising social media listening tools will support you in actively listening in to conversations going on outside of your existing fans and followers.
 Listening for specific keywords and phrases is critical in identifying potential problems before they reach scale.
 For example, setting up buzz searches for your local area and ‘traffic’ ‘collision’ ‘accident’ could help you to identify road traffic accidents ready to respond appropriately.